 CALL 9-1-1 IMMEDIATELY if you or someone you know is experiencing these symptoms!

-For free FAST materials, including adaptations in Spanish and Portuguese, go to www.MAClearinghouse.com.
+For free FAST materials, including adaptations in Spanish, Portuguese, and Khmer, go to www.MAClearinghouse.com.

 How Can I Reduce my Chances of Having a Stroke?